Crunc/kotlin-jasmine/docs/custom-matchers.md

 ### Defining the simplest possible custom matcher

-The simplest possible matcher is one which takes the actual value that has been passed to [`expect`](./api/jasmine/expect.md) and checks whether it meets the matcher's requirements.
+The simplest possible matcher is one which takes the actual value that has been passed to [`expect`][jasmine.expect] and checks whether it meets the matcher's requirements.
 As an example we will define a matcher `toBeFoo` that checks whether the actual value is a string equal to `"Foo"`.

 ```Kotlin
 import jasmine.*